hwixley/github-stats/README.md

 Setup language aliases to couple same languages with different file extensions into the same statistic.
 For example, Jupyter Notebook files should be classified as Python.

+**Note** - there seems to be a bug with the lines of code changed on the overview card

 <hr>

 # [GitHub Stats Visualization](https://github.com/jstrieb/github-stats)